Pages

 Blog header for my blog.

-In October, I will be celebrating my seventh year of blogging, so I decided this was a good time to share the 10 Things I Wished I Knew When I Started My Blog.
+On October, I. 2016 I will be celebrating my seventh year of blogging, so I decided this was a good time to share the 10 Things I Wished I Knew When I Started My Blog.
 At that time, I knew very little about publishing a blog (blogging was relatively new to the genealogy world), and I knew none of the items below.

-My blog hasn't changed much since the day I started.
-A few minor things have been though.
-I replaced my original header picture (above) to replace a photo I took in the dead of winter, of an old cemetery in Chelmsford, Massachusetts.
-I now include other topics, not pertaining to genealogy and make an extra effort to include my photographs.
+My blog hasn't changed much since the day I started, except for some changes as described below.
+I replaced my original header picture (originally taken in the dead of winter) with that of an old cemetery in Chelmsford, Massachusetts in late spring.
+I now include other topics to write about, not just about genealogy, and I make an extra effort to include my photographs.
+Sometimes my photographs are better than my writing.

 I wish I had learned these 10 topics during my early writing days, but I didn't.
 If I had known a few of these things, they wouldn't be a major project now.
 The items are in no particular order.

 4. I try hard to reply to all comments.
 I know how I feel if somebody doesn't respond to my comments, so I do my best to respond to any I receive.
 In the earlier years, I didn't do this, and that was pretty inconsiderate.
 I clearly remember the ones who sent me messages when I first began.
 It was a nice feeling.
 With so many blogs available to read, readers can move on to other blogs, they don't have to deal with an ungrateful writer.
 If your post is ever selected to be on a Best of the Week list, you best thank that blogger.
-Many readers will take notice if you do or don't.
+The comment feature was turned off by Google.

 5. Sourcing your facts in a blog is as important as it is in your genealogy.
-I didn't know this in the beginning of my writing days, nor did I know it 27 years ago when I began doing genealogy (then, most people didn't source).
-If your post has facts, you need to go a step beyond.
-Thanks to the many professional bloggers, webinars, seminars and genealogy magazine writers who stress the importance of sources, most genealogy bloggers are now sharing where their information came from.
+I didn't know this at the beginning of my writing days, nor did I know it 32 years ago when I began doing genealogy (then, most people didn't source).
+If your post has facts, you need to go a step further.
+Thanks to the many professional bloggers, webinars, seminars, and genealogy magazine writers who stress the importance of sources, most genealogy bloggers are now sharing where their information came from.
 Along with sources for facts we need to give credit for all photos and images we use.

-7. I learned that people will have opinions on what to do in order to have a great blog.
-Well, some ideas are great, and others, I don't quite believe.
+7. I learned that people will have opinions on what to do to have a great blog.
+Well, some ideas are good, and not others.
 For example, I read that all blogs should be "short and sweet."
-Well, I've read some great stories that are quite long, and some are continued and I had no problem reading them.
+Well, I've read some great stories that are quite long, and some are continued to another day or week and I had no problem reading them.
 Since then, I've written a three-part story which seemed quite popular.
-Just your own judgement and do what you want to do.
+Just use your own judgment and do what you want to do.

-8. I wished I knew about some of the sites that help bloggers with hints and tips, such as the free Problogger or the hundreds of informational blogs out there to help all writers.
+8. I wish I had known about some of the sites that help bloggers with hints and tips, such as the free Problogger or the hundreds of informational blogs out there to help all writers.
 I didn't know about these sites until four years ago.
 There are thousands of bloggers, and we all need a little help in the beginning.